sstucki/pa-ode-gen/README.md

 How to get started
 ------------------

- 1. Odds is written in Scala, which runs on the JVM.
+ 1. *pa-ode-gen* is written in Scala, which runs on the JVM.
 So for starters, you'll need an up-to-date [JRE/JDK](http://openjdk.java.net/).
     If you're on a Debian/Ubuntu system, this should do the trick:

         $ sudo apt-get install openjdk-7-jre